1. Can the Hydra₂O™ Moisture Analysis Tool provide me with a better, more accurate prediction of enclosure performance?

-Hydra2O's flexible inputs mean that it can quickly analyze the effects of materials and sealing techniques on the life of an enclosure.
-Will the humidity level inside a container go out of bounds during the fourth, fifth, or even tenth year of storage?
+Hydra₂O™’s flexible inputs mean that it can quickly analyze the effects of materials and sealing techniques on the life of an enclosure.
+Will the humidity level inside a container goes out of bounds during the fourth, fifth, or even tenth year of storage?
 Can the cost of an optical assembly’s housing be reduced by switching to an alternate seal material?
-Because Hydra2O accounts for all critical factors, including seal materials, the designer can reduce the risk of product failure while at the same time exploring opportunities to reduce costs.
+Since Hydra₂O™ accounts for all critical factors, including seal materials, the designer can reduce the risk of product failure while at the same time exploring opportunities to reduce costs.

-Hydra2O can also reduce long-term maintenance and service costs.
-Because Hydra2O can predict a container’s desiccant life with a high level of confidence, it is possible to maximize the time interval between desiccant change-outs while being confident that the enclosure contents will not be put at risk.
+Hydra₂O™ can reduce long-term maintenance and service costs since it can predict a container’s desiccant life with a high level of confidence, it is possible to maximize the time interval between desiccant change-outs while being confident that the enclosure contents will not be put at risk.
 The designer can also explore the tradeoff between the additional upfront costs of premium seals versus the long-term savings associated with reduced product maintenance.

-In addition to reducing maintenance and service costs, Hydra2O can also reduce the cost and time risk associated with product performance testing.
 In today’s world of ever shorter product development cycles, cutting product testing times can mean the difference between a product being the first-to-market or being a “me-too” product.
-Unfortunately, testing for moisture ingress can be a time-consuming process because it takes a long time for moisture to work its way into a well-sealed enclosure.
-Hydra2O can reduce product test time because it provides the correct data for getting the design right the first time around -- no repeat product testing is required.
+Unfortunately, testing for moisture ingress can be a time-consuming process because it takes a long time for the moisture to work its way into a well-sealed enclosure.
+Therefore, Hydra₂O™can reduce product test time because it provides the correct data for getting the design right the first time around — no repeat product testing is required!